jupyterhub/zero-to-jupyterhub-k8s/doc/source/administrator/authentication.rst

 In order to overcome the `caveats <https://github.com/jupyterhub/oauthenticator/blob/master/oauthenticator/cilogon.py>`_ of implementing CILogon OAuthAuthenticator for JupyterHub, i.e. default username_claim of ePPN does not work for all providers, e.g. generic OAuth such as Google, Use c.CILogonOAuthenticator.username_claim = 'email' to use email instead of ePPN as the JupyterHub username:

-Add to your config.yaml file to `inject extra python based configuration that should be in jupyterhub_config.py </reference/reference.html#hub-extraconfig>`_ as below:
+Add to your config.yaml file to :ref:`inject extra python based configuration that should be in jupyterhub_config.py <schema:hub.extraConfig>` as below:

 .. code-block:: yaml